 It’s hard to believe that it’s been 20 years since Johnny Depp put on his iconic hat and dove into the role of Captain Jack Sparrow, the wildest pirate in the entire Caribbean.

-Directed by Gore Verbinski and based on the Disney theme park ride, this exploration of 18th-century piracy is widely considered as one of the best adventure movies ever made.
+Directed by Gore Verbinski and based on the Disney theme park ride, this exploration of 18th-century piracy is considered one of the best adventure movies ever made.
 With a memorable villain in the form of Barbossa (Geoffrey Rush), an excellent love story between Elizabeth (Keira Knightley) and Will (Orlando Bloom), and tons of amazing effects, it’s no surprise that the movie was nominated for five Academy Awards.

 Written and directed by Patty Jenkins, Monster tells the story of the infamous female serial killer Aileen Wuornos, portrayed by Charlize Theron.
-Although many parts of the story are fictionalized, the film follows Aileen’s time with her girlfriend Selby Wall (Christina Ricci) as she uses prostitution to rack up a body count and extra cash.
+Although many parts of the story are fictionalized, the film follows Aileen’s time with her girlfriend, Selby Wall (Christina Ricci), as she uses prostitution to rack up a body count and extra cash.

-For her effort in the lead role, Charlize Theron won the Academy Award for Best Actress in 2004.
+Monster was generally hailed as a complex look at this notorious killer and what made her tick.
+For her performance in the lead role, Charlize Theron won the Academy Award for Best Actress in 2004.

 The most popular indie movies of the 2000s were often harshly real character examinations, and the effectiveness of that kind of narrative is presented clearly in Thirteen.